 Complaints Against Applicants, Candidates, or Certificants

-To file a complaint regarding a person under NBCOT jurisdiction who may have violated the Candidate/Certificant Code of Conduct, please follow the steps as outlined here and complete the Complaint Form.
+To file a complaint regarding a person under NBCOT jurisdiction who may have violated the Candidate/Certificant Code of Conduct, please visit the Voice a Concern page.

 If you would like to file a formal complaint regarding NBCOT systems, services, staff, procedures, or policies, please follow the General Complaints Policy process as outlined below and complete the General Complaints Form.